 La Gruta Restaurant at Teotihuacan

 When I first started planning our day trip from Mexico City to Teotihuacan, I thought I knew what to expect.
-I’d been to the pyramids on a college trip, and knew there wasn’t too much in the surrounding area.
+I’d been to the pyramids on a college trip, and knew there wasn’t too much in the immediate area.
 And that’s partially true.
 For a major tourist destination, there’s surprisingly little development that caters to tourists beyond the food stalls and vendors outside of Teotihuacan’s main gate.
 What many people don’t know is that just outside of one of the smaller entrance gates, there’s a unique restaurant called La Gruta, nestled in a volcanic cave.

 La Gruta obviously caters to tourists with the novelty of eating in a cave, so we weren’t sure what to expect from the food.
 It was pretty good!
 Again, you’re paying extra for the setting.
 So as long as you’re not expecting the food to be mindblowing, or on a tight budget, it’s worth a stop.